anilabraham-IT/IntuneEDU/IntuneEDU/how-do-i-manage-settings.md

 6. When you are done editing your settings, click **Next**.
 7. Review your choices.
 Click **Finish** to save your changes.

-## Confliciting settings in Intune for Education
+## Conflicting settings in Intune for Education

-It is possible to apply conflicting settings in the same group.
-When an attempt is made to apply these settings to a device or user, an error may occur.
-Errors are the result of the user or device being a member of multiple groups that have conflicting settings.
+It's possible to apply conflicting settings in the same group.
+When your assign these settings to a device or user, an error may occur.
+Errors are the result of the user or device being a member of groups that have conflicting settings.

 For example, Esperanza is a member of the *6th Grade* group and is also a member of group called *Earth Science*.
-If you configure a homepage setting and assign to *6th Grade*, and you configure a different homepage setting and assign it to *Earth Science*, she now has two conflicting homepage settings assigned to her.
-When you try to assign the settings to her, you'll receive an error.
-For more information about devices and users with settings errors see [settings errors report](what-are-reports.md).
+You want to assign a homepage setting to *6th Grade*.
+Then you configure the same homepage setting, with a different value, and assign it to *Earth Science*.
+Esperanza, belonging to both groups, is assigned these conflicting homepage settings.
+This assignment results in an error.
+Learn how to view and monitor setting errors in [settings errors report](what-are-reports.md).

 ## Find out more